Tomlinson Professor of Political Theory

 The Multiculturalism of Fear (Oxford University Press, 2000; in Spanish, El multiculturalismo del miedo, Madrid: Tecnos/ Collección de ciencias sociales, 2003

 Rationalism, Pluralism, and Freedom.
-Accepted for publication, Oxford University Press, 2013.
+Forthcoming, Oxford University Press, 2014.

 “Not so Novus an Ordo: Constitutions Without Social Contracts,” 37(2) Political Theory 191-217, 2009